haozhg/odmd/README.md

 that contain all the past snapshot pairs, where x(t), y(t) are the n dimensional state vector, y(t) = f(t, x(t)) is the image of x(t), f() is the dynamics.
 Here, if the (discrete-time) dynamics are given by z(t) = f(t, z(t-1)), then x(t), y(t) should be measurements corresponding to consecutive states z(t-1) and z(t).

-We would like to learn an adaptive linear model M (a matrix) st
+We would like to learn an adaptive online linear model M (a matrix) st
 - y(t) = M * x(t)

 The matrix M is updated in real-time when new measurement becomes available.
 We aim to find the best M that leads to least-squre errors.